Arctic Circle Expedition, Naujaat

-Upon arrival, you will be met by your local guide and head over to your accommodation.
+Upon arrival, you will be met at the airport and transferred to your accommodation.
 Today you’ll take a community tour that includes a visit to ancient ruins and spot remnants of Bowhead Whale bones.
 You will also have time to get your Arctic Circle crossing certificate, and take photos at the monument to prove that yes, you really were this far north!

 Naujaat is renowned for its excellent artisans, especially for its Inuit carvers who work in bone, ivory and stone.
 The past is valued here, as you’ll soon see.
-Artisans create exquisite imagery in stone, intricate jewellery, and beautifully designed clothing that is warm and practical.
-Hopefully we will have the chance to meet some local soapstone carvers.
+Artisans create exquisite imagery in stone, intricate jewelry, and beautifully designed clothing that is warm and practical.
+You might even be lucky enough to meet some local soapstone carvers.

 After dinner you have the option to stay outside and marvel at the bright skies, even late at night!
 Because of the midnight sun it’s possible to read a book outside at midnight for most of the summer months.
 Or venture over to the community hall for a game of pool with the locals.
 The children of Naujaat are among the friendliest in the Arctic.
 They’ll greet you with shy smiles that turn into a friendly “Hi!”.
 Then, they’ll ask your name, tell you theirs, and an instant friendship blooms.

-Meet your local guide after breakfast and embark on a boat trip out to the Harbour Islands, which consist of approximately 15 islands lying off the north coast of Naujaat.
+Harbour Islands Boat Tour: Meet your local guide at your hotel and embark on a boat trip out to the Harbour Islands, which consist of approximately 15 islands lying off the north coast of Naujaat.
 A little over a kilometre from shore, the islands appear as sparsely vegetated rocky outcrops.
 The largest island, measuring approximately 2 km by 1 km, has two small creeks each fed by a lake.
-We’ll watch for sea life, wildlife and birds, savouring the encounters that we hope will come our way!
-Marvel at the freshness of the air surrounding you but, be aware, the sun is surprisingly strong this far north so remember to bring your sunscreen.
+Watch for sea life, wildlife and birds, savouring the encounters that will hopefully come your way!
+Marvel at the freshness of the air surrounding you but, be aware, the sun is surprisingly strong this far north so remember to bring your sunscreen and sunglasses.

 Weather and time permitting the boat tour may also visit North Pole River and the John Rae house.
 John Rae, a young doctor practising in Canada at the time, was commissioned in July 1846 to sail up the west coast of Hudson Bay from Churchill to Repulse Bay to examine the north coast of this mysterious bay.
 Rae discovered this beautiful area and returned in August to winter.
 This was when Rae and his men built the stone house at Fort Hope (North Pole River).
 Some of the parts were even brought up from Churchill.
 He was experienced with constructing stone houses as he was native to Scotland and familiar with the sedimentary rock surrounding him.
 Construction was finished by the beginning of September and the rest is history!